kubernetes-sigs/cluster-api/docs/book/src/developer/providers/cluster-infrastructure.md

 ### Normal resource

+1. If the resource is externally managed, exit the reconciliation
+    1. The `ResourceIsNotExternallyManaged` predicate can be used to prevent reconciling externally managed resources
 1. If the resource does not have a `Cluster` owner, exit the reconciliation
     1. The Cluster API `Cluster` reconciler populates this based on the value in the `Cluster`'s `spec.infrastructureRef` field.